tferdous17/genesis/README.md

 c.Open()
 ```
 This will start an HTTP server on port `:8080`, which is what you can use to put, get, or delete keys.
 As for the nodes themselves, they are hosted starting from port `:11000` to `:11004` in the case of 5 nodes.

-However,
+> [!NOTE]
-keep in mind that the nodes themselves at the aforementioned ports **do not** accept HTTP requests, as this would bypass
+> Keep in mind that the nodes themselves at the aforementioned ports **do not** accept HTTP requests, as this would bypass
 the consistent hashing & routing layer.
-Instead any request must go through port `:8080`.
+Instead, any request must go through port `:8080`.

 ### Put, Get, Delete key-value pairs